Updated April 2026

 Health status

-For underwritten plans, your health at the time of application affects the premium.
+For underwritten plans, your health at application time directly affects the premium.
 Guaranteed acceptance plans do not assess health.

 🚬